-I f I’ve learned one thing since I’ve been in Ecuador, it’s that every meal is accompanied by aji, a type of salsa made with hot peppers.
-It is a bright orange yellow color with a sweet and spicy flavor and after tasting it a few times, I knew I needed to learn how to make it.
+If I’ve learned one thing since I’ve been in Ecuador, it’s that every meal is accompanied by aji, a type of Ecuadorian hot sauce.
+It is a bright orange-yellow with a sweet and spicy flavor.
+After tasting it a few times, I knew I needed to learn how to make it.
 A local Ecuadorian, looking over his shoulder to make sure no one was listening, let me in on the secret.

-One of the main ingredients in aji is the tomate de arbol or tree tomato and it bears a little explanation.
-It is a fruit that grows on a tree; the most common variety in Quito has a red mottled skin.
-When sliced open, you notice a very tomato like shape, gorgeous yellow flesh on the outside edges, seeds and pulp in cells in the center.
+One of the main ingredients in aji is the tomate de arbol or tree tomato.
+It bears a little explanation.
+It is a fruit that grows on a tree; the most common variety in Quito has red mottled skin.
+When sliced open, it looks very tomato-like with gorgeous yellow flesh on the outside edges, seeds, and pulp in cells in the center.
 I had already tried the tree tomato as a juice.
 It has a mild tomato-like flavor but is a little sweeter than our common tomatoes.

 An online hunt will also show that people are searching for the fruit – an enterprising farmer might find an unexpected market waiting for this delicious fruit.
 I do know that it is being grown in New Zealand and marketed as the Tamarillo – farmers didn’t want to confuse people and make them think it might be an actual tomato.

 Recipe for Ají

 - 2 Tree Tomatoes or Tamarillo (look for the frozen pulp in Latin American supermarkets)

 - 4 cups water

 - 1 white onion